 - Local public health programs help prevent chronic diseases such as heart disease, cancer, stroke and diabetes, which are responsible for 75% of all healthcare spending and 7 of 10 deaths in the United States

 Medicaid is a federal entitlement program administered by states, with assistance from counties, that provides health and long-term care insurance to over 70 million low-income families and individuals, or one in five Americans.
-Authorized under the Social Security Act, Medicaid is jointly financed by federal, state and local governments, including counties, whom contributed the majority of the $28 billion in local government contributions to the non-federal share of Medicaid in 2012.
+Authorized under the Social Security Act, Medicaid is jointly financed by federal, state and local governments, including counties, who contributed the majority of the $28 billion in local government contributions to the non-federal share of Medicaid in 2012.
 During the recession, these contributions increased by 21 percent as more than 10 million additional people enrolled in Medicaid.

 While the federal government sets broad guidelines for Medicaid, states have flexibility to expand benefits or eligibility.
 For instance, states must provide physician, hospital and nursing facility services, but can also cover services such as prescription drugs, dental and vision care.
 Traditionally, Medicaid has served three categories of low-income people: (1) families, children and pregnant women, (2) the elderly and (3) the disabled.
-However, under the Affordable Care Act, 33 states and the District of Columbia have exercised their option to expand coverage to low-income adults without children.
+However, under the Affordable Care Act, 37 states including the District of Columbia have exercised their option to expand coverage to low-income adults without children.

 Medicaid benefits local economies by increasing access to health care services for low-income, uninsured, or underinsured residents, which in turn improves residents’ health, productivity and quality of life.
 In addition, Medicaid reduces counties’ costs for providing otherwise uncompensated care, including those mandated by state laws.
 Patient revenue from Medicaid also helps counties retain doctors and other health professionals, especially in rural and underserved areas.